AndrejaCH/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 In this analysis, I created an interactive pivot table and a line pivot chart that can be filtered by parent category and years.
 The chart **Theater Outcomes Based on Launch Date** has months on x-axis and count of outcomes on y-axis.
-Pivot table and chart are created from the selection of the entire dataset.
-Next, I added selected variables by dragging and dropping into chart fields and set up filters on the data that I wanted to drill-down.
+I created pivot table and chart from the selection of the entire dataset.
+Next, I added selected variables by dragging and dropping into chart fields and set up filters on the data that I wanted to drill-down (years and parent category).

 From the chart, we can see that May and June are the best months to start the campaign.
 There were 111 (67%\*) and 100 (65%\*) successful campaigns, respectively.
 The number of successful campaigns significantly declined in December; only 37 (49%\*) successful campaigns in this month.
 Moreover, May and June have a higher volume of campaigns, 166 (12%\*) and 153 (11%\*) respectively, while December has the lowest volume of campaigns at 75 (5%\*).
 Another interesting observation is the overall success rate of theater campaigns at 61%\**.

 \* Percentages are calculated from the total campaigns within the same month.

-\** Percentage is calculated from the overall total campaigns.
+\** Percentage of theater campaigns is calculated from the total campaigns in all categories.

 <p align="center">
 <img src="resources/Theater_Outcomes_vs_Launch.PNG" width="50%" height="50%">